Medically reviewed by: Ted Schiff, MD

 Learning to recognize these poisonous plants can spare you a lot of misery.

 7. Polymorphic light eruption

-Also called sun poisoning, or polymorphous light eruption, polymorphic light eruption (PLME) can cause a variety of skin symptoms, including reddening, tiny bumps, eczema-like dry patches, blisters, and welts similar to hives.
+Polymorphic light eruption (PLME), also called polymorphous light eruption, can cause a variety of skin symptoms, including reddening, tiny bumps, eczema-like dry patches, blisters, and welts similar to hives.
 No one knows what causes it, but symptoms are triggered by sun exposure, so protect your skin when you’re outdoors.
 The skin usually clears up on its own over time, but topical or oral corticosteroids prescribed by your dermatologist can help.